scailable/sclbl-tutorials/sclbl-pytorch-onnx/README.md

 In this tutorial we will cover the following steps:

 1. [Preparing your pretrained PyTorch model](#PyTorch).
 First, we prepare a pretrained PyTorch model for conversion to ONNX.
 2. [Converting the PyTorch model to ONNX](#ONNX).
-Next, we run the actual conversion of the PyTorch model to ONNX, clean the ONNX up, and check whether its predictions still conform to the original PyTorch model.
+Next, we run the actual conversion of the PyTorch model to ONNX, clean the ONNX, and check whether its predictions still conform to the original PyTorch model.
 4. [ONNX model to Scailable task](#Scailable).
 Finally, we demonstrate how to upload the ResNet ONNX model to Scailable and how to run the resulting Scailable task directly on our servers (or in your browser).

 Note: The full Python source code of the current tutorial can be found in the [sources](sources) subdirectory, whereas the pretrained model's weights and CIFAR example images can be found in this tutorial's [resources](resources) subdirectory.